 If you do not have a will at the time of your death, any person whom you wish to leave any of your possessions or money will not know of your wishes and may lose out.
 If you die without having written your last will and testament then you are considered to have died Intestate.
 Great confusion is caused when a person does not leave a will as your wishes have to be guessed at and many people fall out over what they feel they are entitled to.
 If you were to die without a Will all of your possessions will be distributed in accordance with the rules on Intestacy.
 You can read our guide to Intestacy here.

 Wills are typically used to split up your items after your death.
-The will operates like a check list of who gets what, and who looks after whom.
+The will operates as a checklist of who gets what, and who looks after whom.

 How to Write a Will

 Making a will doesn’t need to be complicated.
 The hardest part may be in deciding who you wish to provide for in your Will.
 Completing the will online is very easy.
 Our DIY wills are designed to be fast and easy to complete.
 They have been prepared by solicitors who have worked with us to produce our Will drafting tool.
 This website provides you with a downloadable legal will that you can adapt to suit your needs.
 A high-street solicitor can charge a small fortune for a simple document such as a will but make it affordable so you do not have the strain of trying to provide for your family’s future when you are no longer by their side.

 There are several different types of wills available from us to help you get exactly what you need.

 - 1. Last Will and Testament (Short Version) – general will that is sufficient to split items between family and friends.